larse514/amazonian/README.md

 }
 ```
 **Step 2: _Route 53 Hosted Zone_** <br />
 In order to reduce cost and increase flexibility, ecs uses DNS routing to route HTTP calls to the correct container service.
 Rather than create a unique load balancer, each service will create a [RecordSetGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordsetgroup.html) and an [ALB Routing Rule](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) to direct the HTTP request to the desired service.
+An AWS Route 53 [HostedZone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) is required to create the necessary RecordSetGroup

 **Step 3: _Docker Repository_** <br />
 The last thing you need is a Docker image hosted in a repository.
 AWS's [ECR](https://aws.amazon.com/ecr/) or [DockerHub](https://hub.docker.com/) are both great options.